 As you might suspect from reading this profile, Wink Frozen Desserts don’t taste like your typical ice cream.
 With no top allergens, added sugars and fat, they have an overall vibe that is notably off from the norm.

 The consistency of Wink Frozen Desserts is closer to a sorbet than an ice cream.
 It’s scoopable, but a bit icy.
 As it melts, it does appear thicker, but then it has a slightly gelatinous mouth feel.
-We preferred it straight from the freezer, fully chilled with that slight icy edge.
+If given the choice, we preferred it straight from the freezer, fully chilled with that slight icy edge.
 The picture below does a fantastic job of showing the different textures.

 The flavor names on Wink Frozen Desserts imply a potential flavor rush, but the taste of each is actually very mild.
 For most of the pints, our tasters didn’t even come close to guessing the flavor.
 As you can see from the ingredient list above, they rely heavily on “organic flavors”, rather than flavorful ingredients that may add to the calorie or sugar count.
 Honestly, I’ve never seen “flavors” so high up on an ingredient list!